 Roberto Mancini has been named as the new manager of Turkish champions Galatasaray on a three-year contract.

 The Istanbul club confirmed on Sunday that Mancini had met club directors, posting a photo of the 48-year-old with chief executive Lutfi Aribogan.

-The Italian replaces Fatih Terim, who was sacked last week after failing to agree a new contract.
+The Italian replaces Fatih Terim, who after failing to agree a new contract.

 Galatasaray have made a disappointing start to the Turkish league season, picking up only one win from their first five games.